 (f) The Delegation of the Commission of the European Communities (212-371-3804);

 (g) Libraries holding the relevant case reporters, including the Fordham, NYU and Columbia law school libraries.

 Treaties: The Treaty on European Union, the Consolidated EC Treaty, the Treaty of Amsterdam and many Intellectual Property conventions are published in volume 4 of the CCH Eadditionaluropean Union Law Reporter.
 The Treaty of Rome and the Maastricht Treaty are posted on the Internet by The Multilaterals Project.
 Many other EU/EC treaties are posted in the "Treaties" section of Europa's EU Legislation page.

 Otherwise, call the Delegation of the Commission of the European Communities (212-371-3804) or see the sources listed under the separate entry for "Treaties - Foreign."

 Other materials: The EU's Publications Office lets you search for and order EU & EC publications.
 CLEX on Westlaw offers EU National Provisions back to 1989 and preparatory documents of the Economic & Social Committee, Court of Auditors, European Parliament and European Commission.
 COM Documents and Presidency Conclusions of the European Counsel are posted by the European Parliament.

 All official EU documents since 1952 are supposed to be available free through a "Digital Library" accessed through the EU Bookshop Advanced Search.
 Scroll to the bottom of the Advanced Search page to see a mention of the Digital Library.

 The EU posts an on-line catalog of EU materials on ECLAS.
-If you have a subscription, the Foreign Law Guide by Reynolds and Flores discusses the EU's primary legal materials and lists the treatises available in various subject areas.
+If you have a subscription, the Foreign Law Guide (formerly by Reynolds and Flores) discusses the EU's primary legal materials and lists the treatises available in various subject areas.